Effective Date May 8, 2017

 NPR has in place what we believe to be appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
-Credit card information provided to the NPR Shop is protected against unauthorized use by 128-bit encryption and Secure Sockets Layer (SSL) security features, which scramble your personal information so that only your browser and the NPR Shop's server can decipher it.
-However, no Internet, e-mail or mobile transmission is ever fully secure or error free.
-Because most e-mail and mobile transmissions are not encrypted, you should take special care in deciding what information you send to us via e-mail, SMS or text message, or other mobile transmission.
+Credit card information provided to the NPR Shop is protected by 128-bit encryption and Secure Sockets Layer (SSL) security features, which scramble your personal information so that only your browser and the NPR Shop's server can decipher it.
+However, no Internet, email or mobile transmission is ever fully secure or error free.
+Because most email and mobile transmissions are not encrypted, you should take special care in deciding what information you send to us via email, SMS or text message, or other mobile transmission.

 Under 13: Children should always get permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) via the web or their mobile device, to NPR or to anyone else.
 The NPR Services are not directed at children under the age of 13 and NPR does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to NPR.
-If you are under 13 years of age, please do not send any information about yourself, including your name, address or e-mail address.
+If you are under 13 years of age, please do not send any information about yourself, including your name, address or email address.
 If we discover that we have collected any personally-identifying information from a child under the age of 13, we will remove that information from our database as soon as possible.

 Corrections to Registrations; Opting Out of Communications

 Links to other Sites and Services

-The NPR Services include a tool that allows you to sign in or share content using information from your account with a third party service, such as Facebook, Twitter, Google, Yahoo, OpenID, or LinkedIn.
-Please be aware that those third party services are unrelated to NPR, and that your use of the third party services is subject to the terms and policies of those services.
+The NPR Services include a tool that allows you to sign in or share content using information from your account with a third-party service, such as Facebook, Twitter, Google+, or Disqus.
+Please be aware that those third-party services are unrelated to NPR, and that your use of the third-party services is subject to the terms and policies of those services.